greg-raven/Impeachment-Chronicles/_posts/2019-11-13-ocasio-cortez-on-impeachment-about-preventing-a-potentially-disastrous-outcome-from-occurring-next-year.md

 ---
-title: 'Ocasio-Cortez on impeachment: 'About preventing a potentially disastrous outcome from occurring next year''
+title: "Ocasio-Cortez on impeachment: 'About preventing a potentially disastrous outcome from occurring next year'"
 layout: post
 author:
 - Ryan Saavedra